nmazmn/ssm-assessment/README.md

 - **Resume Capability**: Failed transfers can resume from last successful chunk
 - **NAT/Firewall Friendly**: Clients initiate all connections (outbound only)
 - **Real-Time Status**: MQTT-based progress tracking and notifications
-- **Hash Sum verification to ensure data integrity
+- **Data ingegrity and retry machanism**: Hash Sum verification to ensure data integrity and will retry if the data corrupted

 ## ⚙️ Configuration